Levent0z/docsify/2020/hot-reload-lwc-electron.md

-# How to Hot Reload your LWC-based Electron App
+# How to Hot-Reload your LWC-based Electron App

-If you've created your Lightning Web Components app using  `create-lwc-app`, your package.json already has the ability to hot reload (aka live reload) any changes you make to the source.
+If you've created your Lightning Web Components app using  `create-lwc-app`, your package.json already has the ability to hot reload (AKA live reload) any changes you make to the source.
 This functionality, initiated by `npm run watch` only works when you're using the provided localhost web server.
 It doesn't work for Electron.

-What we want is to have `lwc-services` build the project so that the artifacts are deployed to the local `dist` folder where Electron is sourcing them from.
+What we want is to have lwc-services build the project so that the artifacts are deployed to the local `dist` folder where Electron is sourcing them from.
 Here are the steps:

-1. Watch for changes in the `src` folder
+1. Watch for changes in the `src` folder.
+When that happens,
-2. Upon changes, call `npm run build:development` which will in turn `lwc-services build` and deploy binaries to `dist`.
+2. Call `npm run build:development`, which will in turn run `lwc-services build` and deploy binaries to `dist`
-3. We need Electron itself to be watching changes to the `dist` folder so it can reload itself.
+3. Have Electron watch changes in the `dist` folder so it can reload itself.

 So let's get to it.